m-damelio/ofxEmotiBit/README.md

+# This is for a research project and not meant for actual integration into the original repo.
+Trying to add handling of multiple emotibits in one gui.

 # ofxEmotiBit
 Software code for the EmotiBit.
 If you just want to visualize and parse data from the EmotiBit (for Windows/ macOS), you can simply download the software directly in [releases](https://github.com/EmotiBit/ofxEmotiBit/releases).